MozeBaltyk/Rkub/README.md

 Add-on from my part:

-- Some flexibility about path (possible to build, install on path of your choice)
+- Some flexibility about path with the possibility to build and install on a choosen path.

-- Arkade to install utilities binaries
+- Admin user (by default 'kuberoot') on first controller node with some admin tools.

-- Admin user (by default kuberoot) on first controler node with all necessary tools
+- Nerdctl as complement of containerd to handle oci-archive.

-- Nerdctl (as complement of containerd to handle oci-archive)
+- K9S on first controller for admin purpose.

-- Firewalld settings if firewalld running
+- Firewalld settings if firewalld running.

-- Uninstall playbook to cleanup (and maybe reinstall if needed)
+- Uninstall playbook to cleanup (and maybe reinstall if needed).

-- Collection Released, so possibilty to get back to older versions
+- Collection Released, so possibilty to get back to older versions.

 ## Prerequisites